mojsony/api-descriptions/offer/offer-problems.md

 Possible Offer API Problems
 =================

+When request is valid and no standard status code describes situation, API will return http status code `440` with one of the following problems in the payload.
 To learn more see general guidance on [error handling](common-getstarted.html#error-handling).

 Range of problem codes for this API is `53000 - 53199`.

 Common problems